 When The Body Stops Trying So Hard

 When I first became a dad, I was already accustomed to hiking the various trails here in Raleigh.
 I wasn’t interested in that changing.
-So when my little one entered toddlerhood, I bought one of those backpacks designed to carry a child so he could come with me.
+Some of you probably remember that season of my life.

 Something I remember especially is the feeling afterwards.